CurtisNewbie/Algorithms/REVIEW.md

 Algorithm:

 1. recursively split the array half
-2. merge the splited parts, i.e., make extra copy, insert the smaller items first then the greater items, after merging, this sub-list is sorted.
+2. merge the split parts, i.e., make extra copy, insert the smaller items first then the greater items, after merging, this sub-list is sorted.
 3. continue merging until the whole array is merged and thus sorted

 ```